 Is Coral A Mineral?

 Coral is an ancient, living organic matter formed in semi-tropical seas by tiny animals called coral polyps.
 A piece of coral is usually made up of the former homes of many coral polyps.
 As one polyp dies, another builds its home upon the first.
 This occurs layer upon layer until a large mass, known as a “coral reef” is formed.
+From this, coral calcium can be obtained to produce many supplements.
+The benefits of coral calcium can improve the health of one’s body.

 How is coral harvested?